 The majority of our services, including all inpatient services, are based in the Women’s and Children Unit at Forth Valley Royal Hospital in Larbert.
 These include a women’s outpatient clinic and investigations unit, women’s day care unit, gynaecology services and labour suite.

-However midwifery outpatient services are also held at Stirling Community Hospital as well as in a number of other community locations across Forth Valley.
+However midwifery outpatient services are also held at Stirling Health & Care Village as well as in a number of other community locations across Forth Valley.

 All women are offered an opportunity to book a first appointment with a midwife, who will help them plan their pregnancy care.
 Women should arrange an appointment with a midwife as early as possible after learning of the pregnancy.
 Find out what you need to do.